International Commission on Financing Global Education Opportunity: Report Presentation and Reception

-Ongoing Activities
+Activities

 World leaders at the 2017 G20 Hamburg summit committed themselves to advancing the International Finance Facility for Education (IFFEd), an initiative proposed by the Commission which could make it possible to fund universal education.
 The 2017 G20 Leaders' Declaration text reads: "We note the UN Secretary-General's proposal to establish an International Finance Facility for education taking into account other existing initiatives, such as the Global Partnership for Education and Education Cannot Wait, and look forward to examining it in further detail under Argentina's Presidency with a view to making recommendations on it."

 In the six months leading up to the G20, nearly 140,000 citizens took action calling on world leaders to put education on the G20 agenda.
-The International Finance Facility for Education featured prominently in this grassroots movement and was lauded for its ability to “increase education financing by more than $10 billion annually by 2020” as reported by The Guardian.
+The International Finance Facility for Education featured prominently in this grassroots movement and was lauded for its ability to "increase education financing by more than $10 billion annually by 2020" as reported by The Guardian.

-In a joint opinion piece published on CNN immediately following the G20, Commission Chair Gordon Brown and Commissioner Shakira Mebarak said: “The G20's support for the proposed International Finance Facility for Education means new money tied to real results in children's lives.
+In a joint opinion piece published on CNN immediately following the G20, Commission Chair Gordon Brown and Commissioner Shakira Mebarak said: "The G20's support for the proposed International Finance Facility for Education means new money tied to real results in children's lives.
 The facility offers a lifeline for many of the world's children who are out of school.
-This pact between countries that are willing to invest and reform, and an international community eager to take action, proves cooperation is alive and well.”
-And speaking with CNBC Africa, Commission member and former President of Tanzania Jakaya Kikwete described the G20’s endorsement of the proposed International Finance Facility for Education as “a big step forward.”
+This pact between countries that are willing to invest and reform, and an international community eager to take action, proves cooperation is alive and well."
+And speaking with CNBC Africa, Commission member and former President of Tanzania Jakaya Kikwete described the G20's endorsement of the proposed International Finance Facility for Education as "a big step forward."